absinthe0223/OMALab-Employee-Manual/README.md

 Specifically, we strongly suggest you review the following contractual documents:

 * [Acknowledgement of Receipt and Acceptance](https://omalab.gitbooks.io/omalab-guide/content/Hiring-Documents/Acknowledgment-of-Receipt.html)
-  - This is the document we request you sign and send back.
+  * This is the document we request you sign and send back.
 If you don't, then accepting and depositing any payment from OMAlab, Inc. is considered acceptance of this agreement.
 * [Confidential Information, Invention Assignment, and Arbitration Agreement](https://omalab.gitbooks.io/omalab-guide/content/Hiring-Documents/Partner-Proprietary-Information-and-Inventions-Assignment-Agreement.html)
-  - This document is your actual employment agreement.
+  * This document is your actual employment agreement.
 It defines standard terms for your employment or contract.
 It also handles assignment of intellectual property created while being paid by OMALab, Inc.
 * [At-Will Employment](https://omalab.gitbooks.io/omalab-guide/content/Employment-Policies/At-Will-Employment.html)
-  - Your employment is ultimatley At-Will.
+  * Your employment is ultimately At-Will.
 This is a legal term.
 Please review this.
 * [Supplemental Policies for Remote Employees and Contractor](https://omalab.gitbooks.io/omalab-guide/content/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.html)
-  - As a remote employee, or if you are working from home some of the time, this applies to you.
+  * As a remote employee, or if you are working from home some of the time, this applies to you.
 Please review.
 * [Supplemental Policies for Bonus and Commissions](https://omalab.gitbooks.io/omalab-guide/content/Employment-Policies/supplemental-policy-for-bonus-commissions-and-other-performance-based-payments.html)
-  - Getting a bonus or an MBO?
+  * Getting a bonus or an MBO?
 Then, you should review this document.
 * [Disputes and Arbitration](https://omalab.gitbooks.io/omalab-guide/content/Employment-Policies/disputes-and-arbitration.html)
   Most of this is covered in the Confidential information agreement.
 But, for the sake of completeness, we defined the terms of this again.